 When Mazzuca Eye and Laser Center first opened in Salem County 25 years ago, cataract surgery was performed in a very different manor.
 At that time, large scleral incisions were created involving multiple sutures, and a long recovery time.
 Dr. Douglas E. Mazzuca Sr. was the first surgeon to perform small incision cataract surgery in the Salem County area.

-This technique was and is a breakthrough in the treatment of cataracts, because the procedure is performed through a very small (3mm) corneal incision.
+This technique was and is a breakthrough in the treatment of cataracts, because the procedure is performed through a very small (2.4mm) corneal incision.
 There are no blood vessels to cut and, hence, there is no bleeding.

 The trend in ophthalmology has been finding, smaller, less invasive ways to operate, while maintaining the highest possible standards of surgical care.
 This state of the art procedure does just that, because there is such a small incision and it requires only topical anesthesia.

-Now, advancements in technology have produced multifocal IOLs that allow patients to see clearly at all distances — near, far and many distances in between.
-Multifocal IOLs such as TECNIS® and ReSTOR® preserve distance vision and correct presbyopia so cataract surgery patients — and patients seeking treatment for presbyopia alone — can enjoy clear sight without relying on glasses.
+Now, advancements in technology have produced toric IOLs to correct astigmatism and multifocal IOLs that allow patients to see clearly at all distances — near, far and many distances in between.
+Multifocal IOLs and toric IOLs such as those manufactured by Alcon or Johnson & Johnson preserve distance vision and correct presbyopia so cataract surgery patients — and patients seeking treatment for presbyopia alone — can enjoy clear sight without relying on glasses.

 The procedure to replace a patient’s natural lens with a toric IOL or a multifocal IOL is the same as that used in cataract surgery.